Good Morning World!

-KCL-IDESIGN, LLC Mood Board Philosophy: is solely about designing a space that will not only give way to inspiration, as well as inspire, but also become a source of motivation to help build the foundation for a stylish lifestyle.
+KCL-IDESIGN, LLC Mood Board Philosophy: is solely about designing rooms that will give way to inspiration, inspire, and become a source of motivation to help build the foundation for an authentic and stylish lifestyle.

-However, KCL-IDESIGN, LLC is all about color!
-Moreover, as the Principal Interior Designer (Kimberly C. Lyons), this is my specialty.
-With that said, today it is all about CRUSHING with Blue Velvet & Gold.
-These two colors are cohesive, and a match that will complement and dominate within any space.
-So, if the talk is about creating a perfect color palette combination that gives way to a definite WOW Factor; this is it!
+With that said, today it is all about CRUSHING on Blue Velvet & Gold.
+These two colors cohesively complement each other, and both can be dominating when combined.
+So, if there is talk about creating the perfect color palette that gives way to a definite wow factor, this is it!

 Knowledgeable Notation: The Console Table sole purpose was designed to be fixed to a wall and supported only by front legs.
 It was developed in the late 17th century and became very popular throughout the 18th century.